FabianPlum/OmniTrax/docs/tutorial-tracking.md

 We employ a detection-based buffer-and-recover Tracker, using a [Kalman-Filter](https://en.wikipedia.org/wiki/Kalman_filter) to extrapolate and refine the motion of tracks and the [Hungarian Algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) to match existing tracks with new detections for each frame.
-The resulting tracker implementation automatically starts as well as terminates arbitrary numbers of tracks and updates their state for every processed frame.
+The resulting tracker implementation automatically starts as well as terminates virtually arbitrary numbers of tracks and updates their state for every processed frame.

 * **Buffer and Recover settings** :
   * **Distance threshold** : Maximum squared pixel distance between a track and a detection to be considered for matching.